YetAnotherMorty/leaked-maxwell-documents/README.md

-# leaked-maxwell-documents
+# The Leaked Ghislaine Maxwell Documents Archive
 A back up of the Ghislaine Maxwell documents.
+These documents were obtained through [milnenews.com](https://milnenews.com/2020/07/31/download-the-unsealed-ghislaine-maxwell-documents-here-aka-the-epstein-files/).
+There will be a wiki showing off all the documents to their fullest.
+However, if you want to fork this for archival purposes, please do so.
+I've run a basic scan on the files and found no evidence of any sorts of viruses.